MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/format-pane.md

 The new API uses the **FormattingModel** method to customize parts of the format and analytics panes.

 > [!TIP]
-> The `getFormattingModel` method replaces the `enumerateObjectInstances` method used in earlier API versions.
+> The `getFormattingModel` method replaces the `enumerateObjectInstances` method in earlier API versions.

 The `getFormattingModel` returns a `FormattingModel` that defines how the visual's formatting and analytics pane look.